All posts

 GO

-To capture the errors, we shall use the Extended Events session.
-That is a basic example that will work for us.
+To capture the errors, we'll use an Extended Events session.
+Here's a basic example.

 CREATE EVENT SESSION [Error_reported] ON SERVER